lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 Liz produces for her own company Good Theatre alongside [Tanille Geib](http://www.tanillegeib.ca/) and co-produced alongside Marisa Smith of [Alley Theatre](http://alleytheatre.wix.com/alleytheatre) for *Wicked Shorts* in 2010.

-Good Theatre aims to produce women focused, multi-disciplinary and subtext rich plays written by BC playwrights.
+Good Theatre aims to produce women focused, multi-disciplinary and subtext rich plays written by BC, female playwrights.

 Liz is currently participating in Block P at the [Playwrights Theatre Centre](http://www.playwrightstheatre.com/programs/writers-blocks/) learning all that she can about producing from the awesome peeps at [Upintheair Theatre](http://www.upintheairtheatre.com/).